OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 On my hike, these panels secured my feet in place and even adapted to my movements, so I didn’t have to worry about adjusting or re-strapping them.

-These added features almost make these waterproof hiking shoes comparable to some top rated women’s hiking boots.
+These added features almost make these waterproof hiking shoes comparable to some top-rated hiking boots.

 When compared to the average hiking shoe, the increased ankle support that the Salomon X Ultra 4 provides exceeds a lot of hiking footwear on the market.